elijah-irwin/next-13-blog-starter/README.md

-NOTE: This is the starter branch for this project, see the main branch if you are looking for the final code.
+NOTE: This is the final code for this blog starter.
+If you're following the blog you can get the starter code from the `starter` branch.

 ## NextJs 13 Blog Starter

 ```bash
 npm install
 npm run dev
 ```